-Short and sharp, your first run starts just across the wooden bridge and follows the forest track along to a sharp hairpin where you start to climb up the flanks of Moel Siabod.
-This time it’s not too far until you descend down the rocky path to transition and out onto your bike.
+Short and sharp, your first run starts just across the wooden bridge and follows the forest track to climb up the flanks of Moel Siabod.
+This time it’s not too far until you descend down the fire road, taking a sharp hairpin before following the forest path back to the footbridge, into transition and out onto your bike.

 The Sprint bike section flows out to Capel Curig before turning towards Llyn Ogwen and Bethesda, a town that grew around the slate quarry industry.
 After negotiating some quick winding bends down towards Bethesda you’ll turn left and start making your way back up the valley on the road known locally as the Roman road, a road that runs along the steep-sided glacial Nant Ffrancon valley.
 You’ll tackle a steep climb at the end before re-joining the main road at Llyn Ogwen.
 From here it’s a nice gentle open road all the way back to Plas y Brenin.
 This is an exceptionally stunning route, dwarfed in its entirety by two of Snowdonia’s mountain ranges; the Carneddau and the Glyderau.